New & Used Land Rover LR2: In Depth

 GET A FREE PRICE QUOTE

-The Land Rover LR2 is the smallest SUV in the Land Rover range, excluding the more luxurious Range Rover Evoque.
-The LR2 is luxurious and capable, competing with the Audi Q5, Volvo XC60, Cadillac SRX, Mercedes-Benz GLK-Class, and the BMW X3.
+The Land Rover LR2 is the smallest SUV in the Land Rover lineup, excluding the more luxurious Range Rover Evoque.
+The LR2 is luxurious and capable, competing with the Audi Q5, Volvo XC60, Cadillac SRX, Mercedes GLK-Class, and the X3.

 For more information, including pricing with options, see our full review of the 2014 Land Rover LR2.